As approved at the 2017 AGM – 27 November 2017

 - residents living in the Area, either as individual members or via representative bodies such as those outlined below;

-- proprietors of local businesses and individuals who work in the Area;
+- proprietors of local businesses and individuals in paid employment who work in the Area;

-- Ward Councillors from the Borough of Woking representing any part of the Area.
+- Ward Councillors and former Ward Councillors from the Borough of Woking representing any part of the Area.

-3.2 Associate membership (non voting) is open to individuals who feel a connection to Pyrford but do not live in the Area.]
+4.2 Associate membership (non-voting) is open to individuals who feel a connection to Pyrford but do not live in the Area.

 - the Conservation Area Advisory Committee[s] (CAAC).

-3.4 A Committee comprising up to 15 members will be elected at each AGM to carry out the day-to-day work of the Forum.
-The quorum for the Committee will be 9 members.
+4.5 A Committee of 15, 14 elected at each AGM, from the qualifying membership defined in 4.1 to 4.4 above, and one nominated by the BWB&PRA, will manage and carry out the day-to-day work of the Forum.
+The Committee will serve until the next AGM and a quorum for the Committee will be 6 members.

-3.5 The Committee will elect the following officers of the Forum from its number: Chairman, Vice Chairman, Secretary and Treasurer.
+4.6 At the first Forum Committee Meeting following the AGM the Committee will elect the following officers of the Forum from its number: Chairman, Vice Chairman (a maximum of two), Secretary, and Treasurer.
+One of these officers will be nominated to represent the Forum on the BWB&PRA Committee.
 Officers will serve for one year and be subject to re-election, and there will be no limit to the number of terms an officer may serve.
-The Chairman (or the Vice Chairman when acting as Chairman will have a casting vote at any Committee or General Meeting.
+The Chairman (or the Vice Chairman when acting as Chairman) will have a casting vote at any Committee or General Meeting.

-3.7 Subcommittees or working parties may be appointed by the Committee to carry out specific tasks, to consider policies and to advise the Committee.
-Such bodies may be appointed from within or outside the membership of the Forum but will be responsible to the Committee.
+4.9 Subcommittees or working parties may be appointed by the Committee to carry out specific tasks, to consider policies and to advise the Committee accordingly.
+Members of such bodies may be appointed from within or outside the membership of the Forum but will be responsible to the Committee.

-3.9 Councillors representing the Pyrford Ward in both WBC and SCC will be invited to all Committee Meetings and will have the same voting rights as other Committee members.
+4.11 Woking Borough and Surrey County Councillors, representing any part of the Area, may be invited to Committee Meetings to advise the committee on local issues and in such instances, will have the same voting rights as other Committee members.

 Register of Committee Members’ Interests